givanse/ember-cli-simple-auth-devise/README.md

 ember-cli-simple-auth-devise
 ============================

+In this branch session creation has been disabled only for JSON and XML requests.

 Authenticate to a Rails/Devise server from an Ember CLI app.

 Step by step guide used to build this project: [ember-cli & ember-simple-auth-devise](http://givan.se/p/00000000)